Local construction of knotted screw dislocations in smectic liquid crystals: Prescribing the multiplicity invariants

 \subsection{Helix boxes to prescribe multiplicities}

 Let us discuss how the construction in Section \ref{ss:usehelix} can be modified to prescribe the values of the invariants that we just introduced.

 \paragraph{Prescribing the local multiplicity.} Recall that, as in Section \ref{ss:usehelix}, we choose a knot $K$ that is transverse to the layers of a smectic configuration given by a foliation $\mathcal{F}$.
 There is a small enough neighborhood $U\cong D^2\times S^1$ of $K$, such that the connected components of the layers along $U$ are of the form $D^2\times \{p\}$ with $p\in S^1$.
 Choose a small enough $\delta>0$, and equip $\overline{D^2_\delta} \times S^1$ with a helicoidal smectic configuration $\mathcal{F}_k$ with multiplicity $k$, i.e. the regular leaves are helicoids that cover the screw loop defect $\{(0,0)\}\times S^1$ exactly $k$ times.
-As we did in Section \ref{ss:usehelix}, we can choose two curves $\sigma_1, \gamma$ in the domain
+Such examples can be pictured as generalizations of Figure \ref{fig:mult}.
+In that example, the helicoid rotates an angle of $\pi$ each time it turns once in the direction of $K$.
+To obtain a helicoid of multiplicity $k$, one simply has to consider layers that turn an angle of $\frac{2\pi}{k}$ as they go turn once in the direction of $K$.